Manvi007/PowerBiReports/README.md

 72) Make a more complex bookmark report by using DATA and SELECTED VISUAL modes. - Game of screen time
 73) Use images and bookmarks to allow navigation between pages. - Pokemon Drillthrough
 74) Mix up your report by using an image slicer instead of the traditional slicer. - Sliced Families
-75) The Synoptic panel can be used to create interactive images or even maps!.
+75) The Synoptic panel can be used to create interactive images or even maps!. - Treasure Hunting
 76) Upgrade the basic tooltip feature by creating a tooltip page to use instead.